fastforwardlabs/convnetplayground/README.md

 ### Extracting Images with Pretrained Neural Networks
-We use the keras library modelzoo which contains keras implementations of several well known convolutional neural networks for image analysis.
+We use the Keras library modelzoo which contains keras implementations of several well known convolutional neural networks for image analysis.
 We load a pretrained version of these implementations with weights learned from training on imagenet.

 ### Similarity Score Rating